ollo69/ha-smartthinq-sensors/info.md

 **Note**: some device status may not be correctly detected, this depends on the model.
 I'm working to map all possible status developing the component in a way to allow to configure model option in the simplest possible way and provide update using Pull Requests.
 I will provide a guide on how update this information.

+**Washer-Dryer remote start**: The component provides entities to select a course and override some of the course settings, before remotely starting the machine.
+The permitted values for each override depends on the selected course.
+Attempts to set an invalid value for an override are ignored.
+To remotely start the washer perform the following steps in order:

+- Turn on the washer and enable remote start using its front panel.
+This is an LG safety feature that is also required for the LG app.
+- Select a course
+- Optionally, select a value for the course setting (e.g. water temperature) you would like to override.
+- "Press" the Washer Remote Start button.

+Nothing will happen/change on the washer and the component sensor entities will not show your selected course or overrides, until you press Remote Start.
+This is the same behaviour as the LG app.

+Please note, the remote start feature overrides were developed for use in scripts and automations.
+If you are using the UI and select an invalid override value, it will incorrectly be shown as selected.
+In fact it has been ignored and you must refresh the page to see the currently selected value.
+Pull requests that fix that issue are welcome.

 ## Component configuration

 Once the component has been installed, you need to configure it using the web interface in order to make it work.